kfpenguin/Selenium-Grid-Extras/README.md

     },
 ```

-In your test, create a json file and save it to the directory either specified in  selenium_grid_extras_config.json or the default directory *test_JSON*.
-The json file needs to be named the test's sessionid (So if the sessionid of test is 'c46e363a-6785-4851-b6cc-9ce7378ac70d', then the json file should be 'c46e363a-6785-4851-b6cc-9ce7378ac70d.json').
+In your test, create a JSON file and save it to the directory either specified in hub's selenium_grid_extras_config.json or the default directory *test_JSON* on hub.
+The json file needs to be named the test's SessionId (So if the SessionId of the test is 'c46e363a-6785-4851-b6cc-9ce7378ac70d', then the JSON file should be 'c46e363a-6785-4851-b6cc-9ce7378ac70d.json').

-The json file should contain the following: TestName, Status, OutputDir, OutputFile, Node, SessionId
+The JSON file should contain the following: OutputDir, OutputFile

-* TestName = name of your test
-* Status = integer Status of your test (currently not used, but may be used in later version.
-So can put anything here)
-* OutputDir = where to save video file
+* OutputDir = The folder to save video file
-* OutputFile = what to rename file as
+* OutputFile = What to rename the file
-* Node = ip address of node that test was run on (currently not used, but may be used in later version.
-Can put anything here.)
-* SessionId = session id of test run

-Here is a sample json file that your test should output
+Here is a sample JSON (in this case c46e363a-6785-4851-b6cc-9ce7378ac70d.json) file that your test should output.
 ```
 {
-    "TestName": "LoginTestMethod",
-    "Status": 2,
-    "OutputDir": "C:\\temp\\Automated\\LoginTestMethod",
+    "OutputDir": "C:\\Automated\\LoginTestMethod",
-    "OutputFile": "LoginTestMethod_c46e363a-6785-4851-b6cc-9ce7378ac70d.mp4",
+    "OutputFile": "LoginTestMethod_c46e363a-6785-4851-b6cc-9ce7378ac70d.mp4"
-    "Node": "10.1.1.24",
-    "SessionId": "c46e363a-6785-4851-b6cc-9ce7378ac70d"

 }
 ```

-When test is run through Selenium Grid Extras, then it will look for a [sessionid].json file named with same session id of test run.
-It will read in json file and then copy video to the OuputDir location and rename file as OutputFile.
+When a test is run through Selenium Grid Extras, it will then look for a [SessionId].json file named with same session id of test run.
+It will read in the [SessionId].json file and then copy the video to the OuputDir location and rename the file as OutputFile.
+If no [SessionId].json file exists, then test will not try to copy.

-The number of [sessionid].json files kept in your test_JSON_dir is tied to the *videos_to_keep* option (default is 40).
-So these files will eventually get cleaned up just like mp4 files.
+The number of [SessionId].json files kept in your *test_JSON_dir* is tied to the *videos_to_keep* option (default is 40).
+So they will be cleaned up every test session run.
+Also, if the video files have a different output location than the *video_output_dir*, the *videos_to_keep* option will still apply.
+So if you have a *pass* and *fail* video output directories and depending upon if the test passes or not the [SessionId].json will contain one or the other directories, each directory will be limited to whatever *videos_to_keep* is set.

-NOTE: Using this option only copies the video files.
-The original video recording still remain in *video_ouput* folder.
-Also, this may be obvious but unless copied video files remain in *video_output* folder they are no longer tied to *videos_to_keep* cleanup.

 Contributing
 ============